scala/docs.scala-lang/_overviews/core/custom-collections.md

 ## RNA sequences ##

-To start with the second example, we define the four RNA Bases:
+To start with the second example, say you want to create a new immutable sequence type for RNA strands.
+These are sequences of bases A (adenine), U (uracil), G (guanine), and C (cytosine).
+The definitions for bases are set up as shown in the listing of RNA bases below:

 {% tabs Base_1 class=tabs-scala-version %}
 {% tab 'Scala 2' for=Base_1 %}